 - Educational disparities and student supports

-- Physical, mental and social determinants of health
+- Physical, mental, and social determinants of health

-- Child welfare and well-being
+- Child welfare and Well-being

 - Legal systems and juvenile justice

-The Mann Child Policy Externship in a local public or nonprofit organization is another advanced option that gives students a hands-on opportunity to work directly with professionals who design and implement policies that impact the lives of children and their families.
+The Mann Child Policy Externship (CHST 398) in a local public or nonprofit organization is another advanced option that gives students a hands-on opportunity to work directly with professionals who design and implement policies that impact the lives of children and their families.

 For more information about the Child Policy Pathway, contact the Schubert Center office at schubertcenter@case.edu or Gabriella Celeste, the Schubert Center Policy Director, who serves as the instructor for the Pathway courses.